awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.PatchComposition.md

 Updates to your Amazon RDS for Oracle DB instances keep them current\.
 If you apply updates, you can be confident that your DB instance is running a stable, common version of the database software that has been regression\-tested by both Oracle and Amazon\.
 We don't support applying one\-off patches to individual DB instances\.

+You can specify any currently supported Oracle version when creating a new DB instance\.
+You can specify the major version \(such as Oracle 12\.1\), and any supported minor version for the specified major version\.
+If no version is specified, Amazon RDS defaults to a supported version, typically the most recent version\.
+If a major version is specified but a minor version is not, Amazon RDS defaults to a recent release of the major version you have specified\.
+To see a list of supported versions, as well as defaults for newly created DB instances, use the [ `describe-db-engine-versions`](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-engine-versions.html) AWS CLI command\.

 ## Oracle Version 12\.2\.0\.1<a name="Appendix.Oracle.PatchComposition.122"></a>

 For Amazon RDS for Oracle version 12\.2\.0\.1, Amazon RDS incorporates bug fixes from Oracle by using Release Updates \(RUs\) and Release Updates Revisions \(RURs\)\.